-|looks at revenue, valuation and industry trends.
-This approach is probably used by the majority of hedge funds with medium & long term investment.|
+- The fundamental analysis approach looks at revenue, valuation and industry trends.
+This approach is probably used by the majority of hedge funds with medium and long-term investments.

-looks at trends, support resistance, fibonacci retracements and volume analysis.
+- The technical analysis approach leans towards trends, support resistance, fibonacci retracements and volume analysis.

-3. What Makes a Good Stock Pitch in an Interview?
+4. What Makes a Good Stock Pitch?